 The difference a day makes

 Frasier, all cleaned up

 London, Ontario, March 2007

-Barely 24 hours into our grand canine adventure, much has changed for our newest addition.
+Barely 24 hours into our grand canine adventure (please click here if you're just joining us), much has changed for our newest addition.
 He had a peaceful night's sleep in our room and woke up just before 6.
 After my wife concluded that he wanted to go for a walk, I threw on my early morning walking clothes and took him out into the damp darkness.
 (Yes, I've learned to despise this newly extended Daylight Saving Time, but enough about me.)

 He had a quiet day at home, complete with much walking, playing and hugging.
 He's quite huggable, and the kids seem all too willing to wrap their arms around him whenever the urge strikes.
 Works for me.

 We took him to the groomer tonight.
 He was so matted that he needed to be shaved almost down to his skin in some places.
 The groomer was the sweetest, kindest lady you'd ever hope to meet, and she worked over him for two hours to get every last knot out of his fur.
 What emerged was a beautiful gray and white dog who looked light years removed from the scraggly black-tinged thing we welcomed home last night.
 For fun, take a look at yesterday's entry again.
 Then look at this one.
 It's almost like we brought home a different dog.

 I can't understand how someone can bring home a beautiful purebred dog and then not care for him for months on end.
 Part of me wants to be upset at the lack of care and attention he seems to have had in his previous life.
 Then again, I know nothing about these people's situation.
 Maybe they wanted to, but couldn't for whatever reason.
 Life isn't always as simple as a game of chess, and decisions aren't always binary, logical, or contained within a 64-square grid.
 Either way, it's not my place to judge.